ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 [**Link to design for Utilities**](/mosip/mosip/blob/master/docs/design/kernel/kernel-utils.md)

 ## 7 Virus Scanner [**[↑]**](#table-of-contents)
 Virus Scanner utility allows for virus scanning across MOSIP at various places.
-These includes:
+This includes:
-1. Scanning of Document uploaded in Pre-Registration
+1. Scanning of Document uploaded in Pre-registration
 2. Scanning in Registration Client Software
 3. Scanning of Registration packet in Registration Processor

-Currently for Virus Scanner, MOSIP has integrated with Clam Antivirus which currently allows for 290 concurrent license.
+Currently for Virus Scanner, MOSIP has integrated with Clam Antivirus which allows for 290 concurrent users.
-A country can integrate their own Licensed version of anti virus as per their requirement.
+A Country may integrate their own Licensed version of anti virus as per their requirement.

 ### List of Configurable Parameters and Processes [**[↑]**](#table-of-contents)